Lutheran Ordained Ministry

 - Scholarship funds must be returned if the educational program is canceled, or if it is terminated by the recipient’s personal decision.

-- If requested, recipient will be interviewed for Women of the ELCA print and/or electronic media.
+- If requested, the recipient will be interviewed for Women of the ELCA print and/or electronic media.

 Application Process Time Line